Sarajvega/ada-notes/topics/17_Intro_to_OOP.md

 Access passenger module w/ `.passenger` or `ride_share_app.passenger` depending on relative location.

 ## Importing

+The import statement combines two operations; it searches for the named module, then it binds the results of that search to a name in the local scope.

 We must import any resources that we need from another module before we can use them in the current module, otherwise Python will report a NameError.

 1. Importing a module by name